Skip to main content

 To adopt DevSecOps, teams should follow the below steps:

-• To reduce software code attacks, include security throughout the SLDC.
+• To reduce software code attacks, security must be included throughout the SLDC.

 • Assign some security practices to the DevOps team.